MartinKan/CarND-MPC-Project/README.md

 Selection of values for N and DT
 ---

 I have experimented with different combinations of N and DT and settled in the end for N = 15 and dt = 0.04.
-This produces a predicted trajectory of 0.6s in duration and it was both relatively easy for the optimizer to solve and provided sufficient data to the optimizer to [MANUVOER] the corners gracefully, as shown below:
+This produces a predicted trajectory of 0.6s in duration and it was both relatively easy for the optimizer to solve and provided sufficient data to the optimizer to manoeuvre the corners gracefully, as shown below:

 ![alt text](https://github.com/MartinKan/CarND-MPC-Project/blob/master/images/Tuned.gif)